slavaheroes/breil-algonauts-challenge/README.md

 > `clip_sam_ensemble.ipynb` - computes average of CLIP and SAM predictions

+`clip_sam_nn` - folder with scripts where Neural Network from CLIP and SAM features are fit to the fMRI voxels

 `vith` - end-to-end training of ViT-H model initialized with ImageNet Weights